meom-group/jaxparrow/docs/faq.md

 ```

 Note that in this case, you will need to force `Dask` to use the synchronous scheduler as `JAX` is not multi-threaded.
+You can see this approach in action in the [DUACS](example/duacs) example.

 ## I am getting very large current velocity estimates